jayronsoares/automated_data_engineering/README.md

 ## How to run the solution:

-## 1. Download and install and the required packages to run the program.
+## 1. Download Python to run the program.
 - https://www.python.org/downloads/
 ## 2. Installing the required packages
 - pip install -U pandas